gerstner-hub/libcosmos/README.md

 When using `libtype=shared` (the default) then the SCons build system currently installs a versioned library involving some symlinks.
 This version can be changed in `src/SConstruct`.

+Starting with library version 0.3.0 the buildsystem now derives an SONAME from the most recent Git tag.
+Micro versions are supposed to be compatible with each other like 0.3.0 and 0.3.1.
+New minor versions get an incremented SONAME so any `0.3.*` versions are not compatible with `0.4.*` versions.

 Build System
 ------------